What is Dissociation?

 Dissociation is a mental process, which produces a lack of connection in a person's thoughts, memories, feelings, actions, or sense of identity.
 During the period of time when a person is dissociating, certain information is not associated with other information as it normally would be.

 For example, during a traumatic experience, a person may dissociate the memory of the place and circumstances of the trauma from his ongoing memory, resulting in a temporary mental escape from the fear and pain of the trauma and, in some cases, a memory gap surrounding the experience.
 Because this process can produce changes in memory, people who frequently dissociate often find their senses of personal history and identity are affected.

 Most clinicians believe that dissociation exists on a continuum of severity.
 This continuum reflects a wide range of experiences and/or symptoms.
 At one end are mild dissociative experiences common to most people, such as daydreaming, highway hypnosis, or "getting lost" in a book or movie, all of which involve "losing touch" with conscious awareness of one's immediate surroundings.
 At the other extreme is complex, chronic dissociation, such as in cases of Dissociative Disorders, which may result in serious impairment or inability to function.
 Some people with Dissociative Disorders can hold highly responsible jobs, contributing to society in a variety of professions, the arts, and public service -- appearing to function normally to coworkers, neighbors, and others with whom they interact daily.

-There is a great deal of overlap of symptoms and experiences among the various Dissociative Disorders, including DID.
-For the sake of clarity, this brochure will refer to Dissociative Disorders as a collective term.
+There is a great deal of overlap of symptoms and experiences among the various Dissociative Disorders, including dissociative identity disorder (DID).
 Individuals should seek help from qualified mental health providers to answer questions about their own particular circumstances and diagnoses.